Crate training your Lab puppy, why you should and a guide on how

 Over time you will notice that your puppy is not afraid to go inside their crate while the door is open.
 Sometimes, they will even go inside the crate and lay down when they are tired.
 This is the reaction you are seeking.
 It means your puppy is loving his/her crate and feels safe and comfortable inside it.

-The process takes time and lots of patience, but if you continue to place your puppy inside the crate on a routine basis and make the crate available to your puppy at all times, you will reap the benefits of having successfully crate trained your puppy.
+There is no set amount of time it takes to crate train a dog.
+Each dog will progress on their own schedule.
+But if you continue to place your puppy inside the crate on a routine basis and make the crate available to your puppy at all times, you will reap the benefits of having successfully crate trained your puppy.

 Final thoughts on how to crate train a Labrador puppy